Group Art Therapy

 We offer art therapy sessions with all art materials included.
 There are many benefits to group art therapy and we want to make sure it is accessible for people who are facing financial barriers as well.
 Our group therapy starts from $30 and up to $50 per sessions.

 Each group will include a free 30-min first consultation, the consultation is intended to make sure the group art therapy is a fit to your mental health needs.
 We will be able to address any questions or concerns you have about group art therapy; to assess what you will like to achieve within the group and to establish a fee that is comfortable for you.

-Please scroll down to our calendar to see our upcoming group art therapy or sign up for our newsletters here to stay in touch!
+Sign up for our newsletters here to stay in touch!

 Why group art therapy?

 Group art therapy provides a safe environment to relate to others in a healthy way

 Group art therapy is a great way to connect with other people whom are going through similar healing journey as you, this will usually help you feel less alone in whatever it is that you are dealing with

 Group art therapy will allow you the opportunity to communicate and collaborate with others through creative expression, rather than through words alone